 In 1796, the Scottish economist Patrick Colquhoun (who’s considered the architect of modern policing) wrote A Treatise on the Police of the Metropolis.
 He applied business principles to police administration and A Treatise on the Functions and Duties of a Constable.

 1790, London’s Thames maritime traffic was massive at this time.
-Workers in manufacturing and production houses at the Isle of Dogs were lucky if they were paid any wages, which meant that they had to ‘steal’ small quantities of stock from their employers to keep ongoing.
-This was rather customary back then.
-Whether it was warehouse labourers drinking the rum maturing in the storehouses, a printer retaining a copy of every book he assembled, or shipbuilders taking leftover timber for their own use.. the benefits were not unlike how a contemporary retail worker might be given a discount on clothing to wear during her shift, or a café waiter given excess pastries at the end of the day.
+Workers in manufacturing and production houses at the Isle of Dogs were lucky if they were paid any wages, which meant that they had to ‘steal’ small quantities of stock from their employers to keep going.
+Any approach like this was rather customary.
+Warehouse labourers drank the rum maturing in the storehouses, a printer retained a copy of every book he assembled, or shipbuilders took leftover timber for their own use.. the benefits were not unlike how a contemporary retail worker is given a discount on clothing to wear during her shift, or a café waiter given excess pastries at the end of the day.
 Or a few pints of beer, like I always got after working a shift in a bar.
-And perhaps some start-up employees get to own a share of the company as part of their salary.
-Merchants, on the other hand, mostly saw it as theft. [a lot of this paragraph is a summarization of Lizzie O’Shea, Future Histories, What Ada Lovelace, Tom Paine and the Paris Commune Can Teach Us about Digital Technology (London, New York: Verso, 2019) chapter 3: Digital Surveillance cannot make us safe: policing bodies and time on London’s docks] According to O’Shea, most merchants wanted wage workers that were paid for their time and nothing more.
+Perhaps some start-up employees get to own a share of the company as part of their salary.
+The merchants, on the other hand, mostly saw it as theft. [a lot of this paragraph is a summarization of Lizzie O’Shea, Future Histories, What Ada Lovelace, Tom Paine and the Paris Commune Can Teach Us about Digital Technology (London, New York: Verso, 2019) chapter 3: Digital Surveillance cannot make us safe: policing bodies and time on London’s docks] According to O’Shea, most merchants wanted wage workers that were paid for their time and nothing more.
 Until that point, London had no police force.
 There was no professional body of officers under state control.
 The constables and night watchmen that existed in various areas were unprofessional, underpaid and corrupt.
 John Harriott was a farmer, businessman and magistrate who developed a plan for a professional police force.
 Other police forces had never really worked out before.

 (Photo by Culture Club/Getty Images) https://www.historyextra.com/period/modern/the-rise-of-the-great-british-bobby-a-brief-history-of-britains-police-service/